TopTechnologies/heroku-buildpack-cloud-sql-proxy/README.md

      heroku buildpacks:add --index=1 https://github.com/emartech/heroku-buildpack-cloud-sql-proxy

-Add the GCP JSON credentials as `GSP_CREDENTIALS` env variable to you app.
+Add the GCP JSON credentials as `GSP_CREDENTIALS|GOOGLE_CREDENTIALS` env variable to you app.

 Set the instance the proxy should connect to with the `GSP_INSTANCES` env variable.
 Format: `<instance connection name>=tcp:<local port>`.
 You can get the